pawnu/PythonSecurityPipeline/README.md

 *Disclaimer: This project is for prototype, do not use it for deploying to production*

 **TO DO:**
+- [x] Select appropriate security tools and sample python project
+- [x] Set up Jenkins server using docker (Dockerfile) and pipeline as code (Jenkinsfile) to run the checks
-- [ ] Use ansible to create and deploy project to AWS ec2 instances
+- [ ] Use ansible to create AWS ec2 test and prod instances, and configure them appropriately
-- [ ] Use Jenkins API/config to setup and automatically create the pipeline job
+- [ ] Bootstrap with Jenkins API/configfile to setup and automatically create the pipeline job
-- [ ] ~~Use cloudformation template to automate the environment configuration~~
+- [ ] Use cloudformation template to automate the whole setup or environment

 ## Environment configuration manual steps